-One of the most traditional, classic styles, the Penny Loafer is a safe bet if you’re in need of a minimal shoe.
-This loafer is admired for its versatility and minimalism alike, so an investment of this version of the humble loafer is recommended.
-The Penny Loafer’s name was established in the fifties, where the shoe enjoyed a profound popularity with prep students.
-The shoes emerged as a classic Americana staple, featuring predominantly in collegiate styles of dress across America.
+One of the most traditional styles, the penny loafer is a stylish minimal shoe.
+It is also versatile, making it an excellent purchase.
+The penny loafer’s name was established in the 50’s when it enjoyed profound popularity with prep students.
+The shoe emerged as a classic Americana staple, featuring predominantly in collegiate outfits across the country.
 It was a preferred shoe option due to its simplistic style and easy adaptability.
-Now, the penny loafer is a nod to the past, but can be found in a range of different materials suiting every gentleman’s distinctive taste.
+Today, the penny loafer is a nod to the past and is available in a range of different materials suiting every gentleman’s taste.

 Incredibly stylish, the tassel loafer is our favourite of the many styles this shoe comes in.
-Clean, simple with the playfulness of a single tassel on each shoe, this one is the ultimate for your wardrobe.
-This loafer is a humble ode to the great European style, alluding to classic Italian menswear.
-While the tassel loafer can be made in leather, suede emerges as another excellent choice.
+Clean, simple with the playfulness of a single tassel on each shoe, this one is perfect for your wardrobe.
+It is a humble ode to the great European style, alluding to classic Italian menswear.
+While the tassel loafer is often made of leather, suede is another excellent choice.
 Suede will also allow you greater freedom when it comes to adapting your tassel loafer to different dress codes.
-Perfect alongside a well-fitted cotton suit, or teamed with a pair of slim chinos, tassel loafers work well in beiges, browns, navies and khakis.
+Perfect alongside a well-fitted cotton suit or paired with a pair of slim chinos, tassel loafers work well in shades of beige, brown, navy and khaki.

-One of the most distinctive versions of the loafer, the Gucci loafer is known for the metal clasp across the front of it.
-While this style of loafer has enjoyed popularity in the past, be cautious when choosing appropriate versions of this loafer.
-Our biggest tip when it comes to this loafer is to go for styles that are simplistic and done in the most classic of colours and materials.
-You will want to embrace a more vintage approach to this style.
-Stick to browns and blacks, and ensure the style you have chosen is classically done.
+One of the most distinct versions of the loafer, the Gucci loafer is known for the metal clasp across its front.
+While this style of loafer has enjoyed popularity in the past, be cautious when choosing appropriate versions.
+Our tip when it comes to this loafer is to go for designs that are simplistic and done in the most classic of colours and materials.
+You’ll want to embrace a more traditional approach to this style and stick to browns and blacks.

-For versatility, suede loafers are our top pick.
-Suede is incredibly adaptable because it can easily be dressed up and dressed down.
+For versatility, suede loafers are an excellent option.
+Suede is incredibly adaptable because it can be dressed up and dressed down.
 Suede loafers also have a bit of texture to them, which lends quite nicely to the overall dimension of your shoes.
-These loafers are also useful for semi-formal looks, as they are neither super casual nor super formal.
-Loafers in leather are also encouraged, but we cannot stress enough that it is the style of your shoe that will make all the difference.
+These shoes are also useful for semi-formal looks, as they are neither super casual nor super formal.
+Loafers in leather are also encouraged, but we cannot stress enough that it’s the style of your shoe that will make all the difference.
 Keep in mind that you can opt for patent leather styles for more formal occasions.
-The gloss of genuine patent leather adds a nice shine to simplistic silhouettes and dresses up your clothing.
+The gloss of genuine patent leather adds an excellent shine to simplistic silhouettes and dresses up your clothing.

-Black may be classic, but there are a variety of other colours that can be more versatile when it comes to loafers.
-Dusty brown loafers, for example, are the perfect pair to have because they suit a broad range of palettes and can be adapted for casual as well as more dressed up looks.
-Navy is also a worthy tone to consider and works well to complement colours like whites, beige and emerald greens.
-Navy is also useful in leather as well as suede.
-An unexpected favourite?
-Burgundy.
+Black may be classic, but there are a variety of other loafer colours that can be more versatile.
+Dusty brown loafers, for example, are the perfect pair to have because they suit a broad range of palettes and can suit casual as well as more dressed up looks.
+Navy is also a good tone to consider and works well to complement colours like whites, beige and emerald greens.
+Additionally, it looks great in both leather and suede.
+Burgundy is another favourite.
 It is surprisingly versatile and can work well to brighten up your wardrobe.
-If you are after a pair of loafers to suit neutrals, beige will work well and complements tanned skin.
+If you’re after a pair of loafers to suit neutrals, beige will work well and complements tanned skin.

 Loafers With or Without Socks

-Loafers without socks are undoubtedly clean, relaxed and minimalist.
-If you choose to forgo socks, your clothing needs to be fitted perfectly.
-Most importantly, you should ideally opt for a shorter length trousers, as it will complement the loafer style more.
+Loafers without socks are undoubtedly clean, relaxed, and minimalist.
+If you choose to forgo socks, your clothing needs to be correctly fitted.
+Most importantly, you should opt for shorter length trousers, as it will complement the loafer style more.
 While ‘no socks’ works well, loafers with socks can also be done right, but be careful with how you style this combination.
-Choose a sock pattern that has colours which correspond to your clothing choices; this will ensure your look registers as refined as opposed to looking messy.
+Choose a sock pattern that has colors that correspond to your clothing choices.
+Doing so will ensure your look registers as refined as opposed to looking messy.